itsjoshuagraves/digitalgarden/content/tools/guides/bookshelf/index.md

 ## Problems & People

 ### Cultures and Organizations
 This book discusses the dimensions of identity and how they affect interpersonal communication.
 It's perfect when you're working with people who aren't like you.
+By Geert Hofstede.

 {{< button href="https://www.amazon.com/Cultures-Organizations-Software-Mind-Third/dp/0071664181" >}}Purchase{{< /button >}}

 ### Better Allies
 A concise, practical guide to what allyship looks like at work.
 And, conveniently, what it *doesn't* look like.
+By Karen Catlin.

 {{< button href="https://betterallies.com" >}}More Info{{< /button >}}

 ### How to Have a Good Day
 Behavioral science-influenced approach to more effective interpersonal communication, overcoming obstacles, and general ambiguity.
 Lovely read.
+By Caroline Webb.

 {{< button href="https://carolinewebb.co/books/how-to-have-a-good-day/" >}}Purchase{{< /button >}}

 ### Practical Design Discovery
 90% of a good solution is knowing how to ask the right question.
 How you discover matters as much (if not more) than what you discover.
+By Dan Brown.

 {{< button href="https://abookapart.com/products/practical-design-discovery" >}}Purchase{{< /button >}}

 ### Design is a Job
 Interpersonal skills.
 How and why Design can't just "take orders."
 Solid advocacy for responsible designs.
+By Mike Montiero.

 {{< button href="https://abookapart.com/products/design-is-a-job" >}}Purchase{{< /button >}}